bhishanpdl/Statistics/Statistics_Concepts/Accuracy_Precision/README.md

 ![](precision.png)
 - Precision is all P.
 - How many selected items are GOOD?
-- Precision is how much precise is our true positive out of ALL predicted positives.
 - Precision is important metric when FP is important.
 For example, spam email detection.
-  When an non-spam email is predicted as spam, it is undesirable effect.
+  When an non-spam email is predicted as spam, it is bad.

 # Recall
 ![](precision.png)
 - Recall has FN instead of FP.
 - How frauds are selected?
 - Recall is important when FN is important.
 - For example, in fraud detection.
-When fraud is deteced non-fraud its bad.
+When fraud is deteced non-fraud it is bad.
 - Another example is patient sickness detection.

 # F-beta score